 With almost 50,000 children across Australia who need care each year, fostering a child is primarily about offering a safe, supportive and nurturing home environment.

 Where you live can affect some of the criteria you need to tick off in order to become a carer in your state.

 Types of care in New South Wales

-Fostering a child in NSW involves supporting children with many different needs and challenges.
+Fostering a child in New South Wales involves supporting children with many different needs and challenges.
 Different types of care include:

-If you want to be a foster carer in NSW, there are some boxes you need to tick.
+If you want to be a foster carer in New South Wales, there are some boxes you need to tick.

 Foster carers need to be at least 18 years old, with relevant life experience, but ideally 25+.

 A dedicated spare room for fostering is required.
 Siblings (in care) may share if considered safe and appropriate to do so.
 Exceptions may be considered for kinship and Aboriginal / Torres Strait Islander placements.

 Age of your own children